martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 query_set.create!(title: "My blog post")
 ```

-This method can also be called with block that is executed for the new object.
+This method can also be called with a block that is executed for the new object.
 This block can be used to directly initialize the object before it is persisted to the database:

 ```crystal
 query_set = Post.all